Basicprogrammer10/connorcode-writing/minecraft/powder-snow-farm.md

 <img src="../assets/minecraft/powder-snow-farm/control_panel.png" width="40%" alt="Farm Control Panel" align="left" style="margin-right: 20px;"></img>

 The control panel is a little cooler, it's the system that sends the buckets to the player.
-It uses 8 droppers, they each fire twice to drop 16 buckets to refill the stack.
+It uses 8 droppers, each firing twice to drop 16 buckets to refill the stack.
 This dispensing system is controlled by a hopper clock (with `35` items).
 The hopper clock can then be controlled with a toggle switch.
-It is also turned off if any of the following 'errors' are detected, storage full, out of skulker, or out of buckets.
+It is also turned off if any of the following 'errors' are detected, storage full, out of skulkers, or out of buckets.
+If the farm is turned off eather by the player or by an error all the hopper minecarts and the player in a minecart are held in a

 ## 🛸 Building